zaidqureshi2/Resume/resume.txt

 *July 2011 to present day*

-- Build, sell, diagnose, and repaire Windows PCs.
+- Build, sell, diagnose, and repair Windows PCs.
 - Compile the bi-weekly newsletter
-- Write scripts in Python, nodeJS, and Excel for various in-store tasks
+- Write scripts in Python, Node.js, and Excel for various in-store tasks

 ## References